I pinned the casings in briefs #2 this morning.

 correcting it, I changed the link to match.

-And since I don't need to get the over- enthusiastic elastic out, I don't need to find a spool to keep it on: I can ravel out one needleful at a time.
+And since I don't need to get the over- enthusiastic elastic out, I don't need to find a spool to keep the thread on: I can ravel out one needleful at a time.

 Today's chore is to get the pattern for my linen jersey down off the wall.
 My newest linen jersey was made in 2010, so it may be a bit disordered.
 I have quite certainly forgotten how to use it, but last time I took notes.